10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Data residency is the hosting-location side of privacy, sector, and contract obligations.
 Sometimes user data must stay inside a country; other times cross-border transfer is allowed only with specific safeguards.
 If a regulator or an enterprise customer requires in-country data, a provider with no region in that country is out, no matter how good it is otherwise.
 This one is pass or fail, so apply it first.

-The less a database is fused to one cloud’s networking and identity, the cheaper your next move is.
+The less a database ties itself to one cloud’s networking and identity, the cheaper your next move is.
 Standard Postgres, plain connection strings, and portable backups keep your options open.
 Proprietary features are fine when they earn their keep, but every one you adopt raises the cost of leaving.

 Each provider below runs managed PostgreSQL or a PostgreSQL-compatible service and is active today.
 Prices are entry-level and region-dependent, so read them as a starting point, not a quote.

-This list is scoped to providers whose core product is managed Postgres.
-A few names from other roundups sit just outside that line: ScaleGrid runs Postgres inside your own cloud account (bring-your-own-cloud), while Northflank and Render lead with app or container hosting and attach a database.
+We scoped this list to providers whose core product is managed Postgres.
+A few names from other roundups sit just outside that line.
+ScaleGrid runs Postgres inside your own cloud account (bring-your-own-cloud), while Northflank and Render lead with app or container hosting and attach a database.
 They are worth a look if that model fits, but they are not the focus here.

 1. Nearbase: flat-price managed Postgres for Asia and the Middle East

-Nearbase is a regional managed-Postgres specialist, running your database in local data centers across nine Asia and Middle East cities, including cities that are thin across many managed-Postgres alternatives: Manila, Kuala Lumpur, Bangkok, and Dubai.
-It charges a flat monthly price, from about $11 to $24 for an entry instance, with no IOPS, egress, or per-query meters running in the background.
+Nearbase is a regional managed-Postgres specialist, running your database in local data centers across nine Asia and Middle East cities.
+That includes cities that are thin across many managed-Postgres alternatives: Manila, Kuala Lumpur, Bangkok, and Dubai.
+It charges a flat monthly price that is the same in every region, from about $6 a month for an entry instance plus flat per-GB storage.
+There is no IOPS, egress, or per-query meter running in the background.
 If your database sits far from your users today, Nearbase puts Postgres in the same city as them.

 Regions / locations